jagadekmeesala/ITG_EAGLE_Training/README.md

 - Using Postman and tools like postman to test the API
 - Unix commands
 - Command to open an application and shut down the system.
+- ArrayList Methods
+- LinkedList methods
+- problems on LinkedList and ArrayList.